 According to a 2014 report from The Hill, The White House pays out a total of $37.8 million in salaries to a total of 456 employees (in Washington D.C. they're called staffers).
 That makes for an average salary of $82,844, although the salaries are top-heavy.
 The median salary is actually $70,000.

-The maximum salary for White House administrative staffers (non-elected representatives that aid the President) is $172,000.
-At the time of the report there were 22 employees who were earning the maximum salary.
+The maximum salary for White House administrative staffers (non-elected representatives that aid the President) is $180,000.
+At the time of this report, there were 24 employees who were earning the maximum salary.

 Happy President's Day!